Mathias-SantAnna/lotr-collectibles/README.md

 1. Add `AWS_S3_CUSTOM_DOMAIN = f'{AWS_STORAGE_BUCKET_NAME}.s3.amazonaws.com'` to tell Django where the static files come from in production and add some settings for Static and Media files on `settings.py`<br><br>
 ![image](https://github.com/Mathias-SantAnna/lotr-collectibles/blob/main/readme/deployment/settings-static.png)

 1. Add all the updates in git, commit it and push it to GitHub.
-Heroku runs `python3 manage.py` to collectstatic during the process which also searches through all the apps and project folders looking for static files.
-Then, it uses S3 domain settings in conjunction with the custom storage classes that tell the location at the URL where the things should be saved when it is in production.
+Heroku runs `python3 manage.py` to collectstatic during the process it also looks for static files in all of the apps and project folders.
+Then, when it's in production, it leverages S3 domain settings in conjunction with custom storage classes to provide the URL where things should be saved.
 This can be confirmed in S3 bucket<br><br>
 ![image](https://github.com/Mathias-SantAnna/lotr-collectibles/blob/main/readme/deployment/static-folders-s3.png)

 1. Add Cache control on `settings.py` as static files do not change often and to improve the performance for users<br><br>